potkolainen/MindDrop/README.md

 This project is released into the **public domain** under the [Unlicense](LICENSE).

-You are free to use, modify, distribute, and sell this software without any restrictions.
+You are free to use, modify, distribute this software without any restrictions.

 ---